 Pull them together into one special force, adding weight to your main idea.
 Sometimes one idea won't hit home.
 But, when three compelling arguments join together, it's hard not to give some sort of credence to your argument.

 Leave the reader satisifed but also wanting more.
-For your closing line end on an interesting, thought-provoking idea.
+For your closing paragraph or line end on an interesting, thought-provoking idea.
 Pose a rhetorical question.
 State a striking quote from your research.
 Sometimes, good quotations act as illustrations, saying what we want to say with a little more glamour or panache.

 Another way to add some "food for thought" to your conclusion is to tie your main idea to a broader scenario.
 Perhaps your paper examined Virginia Woolf's mark on literature.
 As you bring your three points home, consider the broader implications to her legacy, not only for literature but for feminists yet to come.